 Undenatured whey protein concentrate -

 20 grams.
-This is basically my lunch at work.
+This is basically my lunch at work (plus a fresh salad).

 Undenatured whey protein concentrate -

-Natural source of melatonin for better sleep, powerful antioxidant.
-Temporary raises glutathione levels.
+Tart cherry juice concentrate - natural source of melatonin for better sleep, natural pain relief, powerful antioxidant.
+Temporary improves glutathione levels.
 Dose - 1 oz.

 Valerian root -

 Natural stress relief.
 Dose according to the label.

 Temporary neuropathy pain relief which helps to have more restful sleep.
 Topical on the feet according to instructions.

 Disclosure: The links above on the left are affiliate links to the products that I use daily.
 Should you choose to purchase any of them through these links we will receive a small commission from the sale.
 Thank you for supporting our web-site.

 I increased fruits and vegetables in my diet, as well as eat a much greater variety of them, in salads, smoothies and juicing, trying to buy organic produce whenever possible.
 I introduced organic raw milk into my diet and switched almost completely to organic grass-fed meat, free range eggs and poultry.